 Many other documents support DO-178C by providing additional clarification or explanations that can help developers to correctly interpret the guidance and implement appropriate design assurance processes.
 The Supporting Information (DO-248C) supplementary document includes FAQs relating to DO-178C, and the document is commonly referred to by the title Frequently Asked Questions.
 In addition to the FAQs in DO-248C, the document provides the rationale for the activities and objectives listed in DO-178C and includes discussion papers that provide clarification on specific topics related to software development and verification.
 A series of documents produced by the Certification Authorities Software Team (CAST) since the release of DO-178B provided information on specific topics of concern to certification authorities in order to harmonize approaches to compliance.
-These topics have had a greater scope than just Software concerns, and much of the content in CAST documents has been implemented in guidance updates such as DO-178C, or formed the basis of authority publications, such as A(M)C 20-193 to address the use of multicore processors in avionics and A(M)C 20-152A on the development of airborne electronics hardware.
+These topics have had a greater scope than just Software concerns, and much of the content in CAST documents has been implemented in guidance updates such as DO-178C, or formed the basis of authority publications, such as A(M)C1 20-193 to address the use of multicore processors in avionics and A(M)C 20-152A on the development of airborne electronics hardware.
 CAST has remained inactive since October 2016 and links to most previous CAST papers have been removed from the FAA's website.
-The FAA plans to remove the link to CAST-32A after the publication of A(M)C 20-193.